open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

 ## Summary of changes

-In this section we summarize the changes made to the HTTP semantic conventions from [v1.20.0](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.20.0/specification/trace/semantic_conventions/http.md) to
+In this section, we summarize the changes made to the HTTP semantic conventions from [v1.20.0](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.20.0/specification/trace/semantic_conventions/http.md) to